mindsnacks/MSCachedAsyncViewDrawing/README.md

 So you have a UITableView in your application that scrolls slow.
 You decide to implement the cell drawing entirely in CoreGraphics implementing ```-[UIView drawRect:]``` in your cell.
 This is perfect, until you have to draw images. ```CGContextDrawImage``` is **really slow** compared to using ```UIImageView```.

-For this reason, many times you'll find yourself preferring to use ```UIImageView``` even if some compositing has to happen on the cell, because rendering images with it is **FAST**.
+For this reason, many times you'll find yourself preferring to use ```UIImageView``` even if some compositing has to happen on the cell, because rendering images with it is **FAST** due to the crazy optimizations that it implements internally.

-But sometimes you do have to use ```CGContextDrawImage```, because you have to do something more complex like masking, clipping, etc. Wouldn't it be great if you could still do that, but pass the result to a ```UIImageView``` easily?
+But sometimes you do have to use ```CGContextDrawImage```, because you have to do something more complex like masking, clipping, etc. Wouldn't it be great if you could still do that, but pass the result to a ```UIImageView``` easily, so that you get the benefit from both worlds?
 That's what ```MSCachedAsyncViewDrawing``` does.

+## When to use MSCachedAsyncViewDrawing
+Needless to say you shouldn't just go ahead and apply this to all of the UIViews in your app.
+There's a drawback in this approach, as you're incurring in higher memory usage by storing the result of the all the drawing operations.
+**The only way to know if using `MSCachedAsyncViewDrawing` improves or not the performance in your particular case, is to try it out and compare.**
+As a general rule on when *it makes sense* to use it would be when -`drawRect:` is becoming a bottleneck, specially if it's using `CGContextDrawImage` inside.
+This can happen when you have many complex views in the cells of a `UITableView`.

 ## Sample Project

 The sample project contains two view controllers that contain a table view in which every row has 3 views that implement `-drawInRect:`.
 One of them uses ```MSCachedAsyncViewDrawing``` and the other one doesn't.
-This is a very good example on how to use this class and its performance benefit.
+This is an example on how to use this class and its performance benefit.
 Install the sample app on your iOS device and compare.
+It's also a typical use case for this class, since there are many views on screen at the same time, and they all have to render a `UIImage`, this becomes a bottleneck. `MSCachedAsyncViewDrawing` makes this asynchronous, hence not blocking the main thread and getting perfect scrolling performance, and it also prevents the views from rendering more than once.

 ## How to use it